NewEnglandTravelPlanner.com Logo Massachusetts Travel Guide

 If you fly to New England you'll probably land at Boston's Logan International Airport (BOS).
 Here's more on Boston transportation.

-As for distance, it's 270 miles (435 km, 4.5 hours) by road from Provincetown, on the tip of Cape Cod in the east of Massachusetts, to Williamstown, at the northern end of the Berkshire Hills on Massachusetts's western border with the states of New York and Vermont.
+As for Massachusetts's size and distances, it's 270 miles (435 km, 4.5 hours) by road from Provincetown, on the tip of Cape Cod in the east of Massachusetts, to Williamstown, at the northern end of the Berkshire Hills on Massachusetts's western border with the states of New York and Vermont.

 Boston & Cambridge